-The most important factor for any business website should be simply that it generates business.
-Looking good will help but it should never be the main thing.
+The most critical factor for any business website should be that it generates business.
+Looking good will help, but it should never be the main thing.
 At Slingshot, we make sure your website delivers results, by continually asking what does your site need to achieve?

 Do you need to be found on google?
 Does it need to answer the questions your current customers are asking?
 Do you need to attract people to a shop building?
 Or is the website your shop?
 Do you need to educate people about your services?
 Do you need to build a mailing list?